Birthday flowers on cake

 Everything should be in bloom by the time May rolls around.
 If you're a May baby, your special flowers are Lily of the Valley and Hawthorn.
 These are incredibly unique flowers that really add something special to any arrangement.
 Lily of the Valley means sweetness, humility, and "return to happiness."
 Hawthorn means hope and supreme happiness.
 Pretty great flowers to have for your birth month!

-June - Rose and Honeysuckle
+June Birth Flowers - Rose and Honeysuckle

 Pink Honeysuckle Flower